 Don Poplau

-years as a high school teacher and over thirty years as a high school
+I have been a high school teacher and a high school principal for over 30 years.

 (Minnesota) and graduate degrees including a doctorate in educational